-(Co-)Knitted wire mesh pads mist eliminator devices collect droplets primarily via inertial impaction and are the standard separator for a wide range of applications - with adaptations on mesh, crimp, thickness and co-knitted materials to specifically fit each condition.
-These devices are the main choice when droplets are mechanically generated since this type of entrainment contains droplet size distributions from few to dozens of micrometers.
-Wire mesh pads are the first de-entrainment devices to be considered - unless fouling is a primary concern or extremely fine mist is present.
+(Co-)knitted wire mesh pads mist eliminator devices collect droplets primarily through inertial impaction and are the standard separator for a wide range of applications, with adaptations on mesh, crimp, thickness and co-knitted materials to specifically fit each condition.
+These devices are the main choice when droplets are mechanically generated since this type of entrainment contains droplet size distributions from a few to dozens of micrometres.
+Wire mesh pads are often the first de-entrainment devices to be considered - unless fouling is a primary concern or extremely fine mist is present.

-Wire mesh mist eliminator, in most general sense, is a simple porous blanket of metal or plastic wire.
+A wire mesh mist eliminator, in the most general sense, is a simple porous blanket of metal or plastic wire.
 It retains liquid droplets entrained by gas.
 The separation process includes three steps.

-The first step is inertial impaction of liquid droplets on wire surface.
-As gas phase flows past or around wires surface in the mesh pad, streamlines are deflected, but kinetic energy of liquid droplets associated with gas stream may be too high to follow gas streamline and they impinge on the wires.
-The second stage in the separation process is the impinging droplets coalescence on wires surface.
+The first step is inertial impaction of liquid droplets on a wire surface.
+As the gas phase flows past or around a wire's surface in the mesh pad, streamlines are deflected, but kinetic energy of liquid droplets associated with the gas stream may be too high to follow the gas streamline and they impinge on the wires.
+The second stage in the separation process is the impinging droplets coalescence on the wire's surface.
 In the third step, droplets detach from the pad.
 In vertical flow installations, captured liquid drains back as large droplets that drip from the upstream face of the wire mesh pad.
-In horizontal flow systems, collected liquid droplets drain down through the vertical axis of the mesh pad in a cross-flow manner [EL-DESSOUKY, 1999].
+In horizontal flow systems, collected liquid droplets drain down through the vertical axis of the mesh pad in a cross-flow manner.6